ctzurcanu/virtues/docs/systems/via.md

 ## Mapping

 ### Wisdom

 #### Creativity
-"I am creative, conceptualizing something useful, coming up with ideas that result in something worthwhile."

 #### Curiosity
-“I seek out situations where I gain new experiences without getting in my own or other people’s way.”

 #### Judgment
-"I weigh all aspects objectively in making decisions, including arguments that are in conflict with my convictions."

 #### Love of Learning
-"I am motivated to acquire new levels of knowledge, or deepen my existing knowledge or skills in a significant way."

 #### Perspective
-"I give advice to others by considering different (and relevant) perspectives and using my own experiences and knowledge to clarify the big picture."

 ### Courage
 #### Bravery
-"I act on my convictions, and I face threats, challenges, difficulties, and pains, despite my doubts and fears."

 - Physical bravery (e.g., firefighters, police officers, soldiers)
 - Psychological bravery (e.g., facing painful aspects of oneself)
 - Moral bravery (e.g., speaking up for what's right, even if it's an unfavorable opinion to a group)

 #### Honesty
-“I am honest to myself and to others, I try to present myself and my reactions accurately to each person, and I take responsibility for my actions.”

 #### Perseverance
-"I persist toward my goals despite obstacles, discouragements, or disappointments."

 #### Zest
-"I feel vital and full of energy, I approach life feeling activated and enthusiastic."

 ### Humanity

 #### Kindness
-"I am helpful and empathic and regularly do nice favors for others without expecting anything in return."

 - Empathy/sympathy
 - Moral reasoning